GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 **graceful-timeout=sss**
-    When ``maximum-requests`` is used and the maximum has been reached, or ``cpu-time-limit`` is used and the CPU limit reached, or ``restart-interval`` is used and the time limit reached, if ``graceful-timeout`` is set, then the process will continue to run for the number of second specified by this option, while still accepting new requests, to see if the process reaches an idle state.
-If the process reaches an idle state, it will then be resarted immediately.
+    When ``maximum-requests`` is used and the maximum has been reached, or ``cpu-time-limit`` is used and the CPU limit reached, or ``restart-interval`` is used and the time limit reached, or ``request-timeout`` fires, if ``graceful-timeout`` is set the process will continue to run for the number of seconds specified by this option, while still accepting new requests, to see if the process reaches an idle state.
+If the process reaches an idle state, it will then be restarted immediately.
 If the process doesn't reach an idle state and the graceful restart timeout expires, the process will be restarted, even if it means that requests may be interrupted.

+    The "idle state" check ignores any in-flight request whose elapsed time has already exceeded ``request-timeout + interrupt-timeout``.
+    Such a request will not unwind voluntarily, so waiting for it before progressing to ``shutdown-timeout`` serves no purpose.
+This is what allows graceful-timeout to complete promptly when a wedged thread is the only thing still tying up the process — sibling requests get the chance to finish cleanly while the wedged one rides out via ``shutdown-timeout``'s forced kill.

 .. _eviction-timeout: